angular-schule/angular-cli-ghpages/src/commander-fork/README.md

 ### Methods NOT Supported

-- ❌ `program.command(name, description?)` - Use full commander for this
+- ❌ `program.command(name, description?)` - Not implemented
-- ❌ `program.action(fn)` - Use full commander for this
+- ❌ `program.action(fn)` - Not implemented
-- ❌ `program.arguments(desc)` - Use full commander for this
+- ❌ `program.arguments(desc)` - Not implemented
-- ❌ Custom EventEmitter listeners beyond version/help
+- ❌ Custom EventEmitter listeners beyond version/help - Not implemented
+- ❌ `prog help` subcommand pattern - Not implemented (use `-h` or `--help` flags instead)

 ## Maintenance

+**This fork is maintained EXCLUSIVELY for angular-cli-ghpages.**

 This fork is **FROZEN** - we will NOT update it unless:
-1. A critical security vulnerability is found
+1. A critical security vulnerability is found that affects angular-cli-ghpages
-2. A bug is discovered that affects angular-cli-ghpages
+2. A bug is discovered that affects angular-cli-ghpages functionality
-3. Node.js changes break compatibility
+3. Node.js changes break angular-cli-ghpages compatibility

-For any fixes:
+**We do NOT accept:**
+- Feature requests from other projects
+- Pull requests for general commander features
+- Issues from external users

+For internal fixes (angular-cli-ghpages team only):
 1. Update `commander-fork/index.js`
-2. Add test in `commander-fork/__tests__/`
+2. Add test in `commander-fork/test/`
 3. Bump version to `3.0.2-fork.2`, etc.

 ## Original Project